EqualifyEverything/handbook/README.md

 Contributor is controlled by [@bbertucc](http://github.com/bbertucc).
 As Equalify grows, the goal is to move toward a shared, community-led decision-making process.

 ## Will this handbook evolve?
 Yes!
-Equalify Inc. was founded recently (August 7, 2023).
-As we meet new challenges, this document will evolve.
+Many changes have happened since Equalify was launched.
+Good tech evolves!

 ## How do I get in touch with Equalify?
 Post additional questions, bugs, and enhancement requests under the [main repo's "Issues" tab (linked)](https://github.com/EqualifyApp/equalify/issues).
 Your feedback makes Equalify a better organization.
 We also use Slack for folks building Equalify.
-You can join our Slack here: https://join.slack.com/t/equalifyapp/shared_invite/zt-1sfbgf0fa-CzIHlbFOs0Ww1iSTK4LQ2w

 [^1]: https://webaim.org/projects/million/